bloomdata-com-my/datasets/README.md

 | 4 | geolocation_state           | object    | 0              | 1000136          |
 +---+-----------------------------+-----------+----------------+------------------+

+- No empty strings or null values found in column: 'geolocation_city'.
+- No empty strings or null values found in column: 'geolocation_state'.
+- Non-standard English characters found in column: 'geolocation_city'.
+- Performed normalization on the following column: 'geolocation_city'.
+- No columns with non-standard English characters found in column: 'geolocation_state'.
+- Since 'geolocation_zip_code_prefix' is considered the key in this table and duplicate values are found across several columns that will be used for joining tables in later stages, data cleaning is needed.
-Columns with non-standard English characters: geolocation_city Performed normalization on the following columns: geolocation_city Performed group by operation on 'geolocation_zip_code_prefix', calculated the mean for 'geolocation_lat' and 'geolocation_lng', and renamed these columns to 'geolocation_lat_mean' and 'geolocation_lng_mean' respectively.
+- Performed group by operation on 'geolocation_zip_code_prefix', calculated the mean for 'geolocation_lat' and 'geolocation_lng', and renamed these columns to 'geolocation_lat_mean' and 'geolocation_lng_mean' respectively.

-Below are the first 3 rows of the 'geolocation' table after processing and storing in the database.
+- Below are the first 3 rows of the 'geolocation' table after processing and storing in the database.
 The complete table is available in 'geolocation.parquet'.
 +---+-----------------------------+----------------------+----------------------+-----------------------------+-------------------+
 |   | geolocation_zip_code_prefix | geolocation_lat_mean | geolocation_lng_mean | normalized_geolocation_city | geolocation_state |
 +---+-----------------------------+----------------------+----------------------+-----------------------------+-------------------+